jonthegeek/stbl/README.md

 they explicitly fail at some point in the call stack.
 It would be helpful to keep that flexibility from a user standpoint, but to error informatively and quickly if the inputs will not work for a computation.
-The purpose of {stbl} is to allow programmers to specify what they want, and to then see if what the user supplied can work for that purpose.
+The purpose of stbl is to allow programmers to specify what they want, and to then see if what the user supplied can work for that purpose.

 This approach aligns with [Postel’s